anupamasekar/pc-assignment/README.md

 ![](https://github.com/anupamasekar/pc-assignment/blob/main/data/meshified.png)

+Surface reconstruction can be challenging when the point cloud is too noisy or too sparse.
+Noise filtering can help, and the parameters can be further tuned depending on the point density and amount of noise.

 ### Q3
 Add a unit test case to check and verify your solution.
 For this, add some random transformations to an input point cloud and then pass it through your algorithm to test it.

 **Solution**

 1. We start by creating a point cloud on the XZ plane.
-We then apply some random rotation (R1) about X and Z axis, and some random translation (T1).
-2. Run the re-orientation algorithm from Q1 to get the R2 and T2 used for re-orienting the point cloud.
-3. Now if the algorithm is correct, then it should reverse the translation and rotation that has been applied in step 1 and return the XZ plane.
-4. We can verify this by checking that `R1 * R2 = I` and `T1 + T2 = 0`.
-6. Alternatively we can also check if the re-oriented plane matches the original XZ plane.

 XZ plane:

 ![](https://github.com/anupamasekar/pc-assignment/blob/main/data/init-plane.png)

+2. We then apply some random rotation (R1) about X and Z axis, and some random translation (T1).

 Random transform:

 ![](https://github.com/anupamasekar/pc-assignment/blob/main/data/random-transform-plane.png)

+3. Run the re-orientation algorithm from Q1 to get the R2 and T2 used for re-orienting the point cloud.
+If the algorithm is correct, then it should reverse the translation and rotation that has been applied in step 1 and return the XZ plane.

 Re-oriented plane:

 ![](https://github.com/anupamasekar/pc-assignment/blob/main/data/reoriented-plane.png)

-**Additional comments**
-1. Plane segmentation can fail to detect the floor if there are multiple similar sized planes in the scene, due to walls or other planar objects
-2. In such cases we can iteratively use RANSAC to segment all the planes and using some criterion pick the plane that is likely to be the floor
-3. Plane fitting and surface reconstruction can be challenging when the point cloud is too noisy or too sparse
-4. Noise fitering and downsampling can help improve robustness to noise
+4. We can verify this by checking that `R1 * R2 = I` and `T1 + T2 = 0`.
+Alternatively we can also check if the re-oriented plane matches the original XZ plane.

+ Note that in step 2, we cannot apply rotation about Y axis as the algorithm only aligns the floor perpendicular to Y axis but allows any rotation about Y axis.